Arcranmon/shattered-spirits/README.md

 - SPIRIT ATTACKS

   - Add a note for Disciplines that any Attacks you gain are ALSO learned by your Spirit
+  - Check balance for ALL attacks and the Techniquespoti

 - New Discipline Structure: